andyttran/guide_to_algorithms/README.md

 ```
 PROBLEM SET 2:
 You are given a collection based on your language, write a few functions
 that perform operations on this collection.
-Determine with the time
+Determine what the time
 complexity is for each solution.

 Based on your language, the collection will be in this format: